charlesfoster/useful_scripts/README.md

 CLC_assembler.sh: This is a pipeline for genome assembly using the CLC cell assembly command line tools.
 It is specific to a relatively novel method we trialled in our lab group in which we pooled DNA samples from multiple untagged organisms.
 Hence, the script carries out a de novo assembly, followed by modifications, then extracts contigs specific to reference organisms that we specify using BLAST.

+prune_nex.sh: This script prunes taxa from all nexus files in a directory.
+It keeps all taxa specified in a separate text file.

 I will update this with descriptions of other scripts when I get time.